tnebooks/12th-biology/content.en/botany/plant-breeding/_index.md

 - Transferring a gene from an identical or closely related species (cisgenesis)
 - Organising processes that alter gene activity without altering the DNA itself (epigenetic methods).

-## Seed Protection
- Seed is one of the most crucial elements in the livelihoods of agricultural communities.
-It is the repository of the genetic information of crop species and their varieties resulting from the continuous improvement and selection over the time.
-The potential benefits of seed to crop productivity and food security can be enormous.
-Crop protection products can be applied during the growth of the crop or added to the seed.
-Seed protection play a significant

 **Norman E. Borlaug: The plant pathologist** plant breeder devoted his life at the International Maize and Wheat improvement centre at Sonord in Mexico.
 He developed a new high yielding, rust resistant, non-lodging dwarf wheat varieties like Norin-10, Sonora-64, Lerma rojo-64, etc. which are now being cultivated in many countries.
 This formed the base for ‘green revolution’.
 He was awarded a Nobel prize for Peace in 1970.